sekdiy/FourWireFan/README.md

 > "If driving multiple fans with a single PWM output, an open-drain / open collector output buffer circuit is required."

+An Arduino compatible microcontroller takes care of that internally, so you can connect multiple fans in parallel.

 ### Minimum speed

 > "The fan shall be able to start and run at [the minimum] RPM."

 > "[The fan will] turn off the motor at 0% PWM duty cycle."

+Some fans stop at 0% PWM, some continue running at minimum speed, both approaches have their application.

+This Four Wire Fan library provides a spinup condition detection so that your fans can start up either gently or with a [maximum speed spinup](https://en.wiktionary.org/wiki/percussive_maintenance) phase.

 ### Minimum RPM